jonas-pietzsch/security-tests-with-owasp-zap-cypress/README.md

 # DevSecOps: Testing Web Apps w/ Cypress & OWASP ZAP

-1. [OWASP Juice Shop](https://owasp.org/www-project-juice-shop/) is an intentionally insecure web application for training and education purposes.
-2. [OWASP ZAP](https://www.zaproxy.org/) is web app security scanner.
-It gathers traffic using a proxy, further explore, passive and active scan web applications for potential vulnerabilities.
-3. [Cypress](https://www.cypress.io) is an UI/E2E testing framework for web applications.
+1. [Cypress](https://www.cypress.io) is an UI/E2E testing framework for web applications.
 You know Selenium?
 Cypress is more awesome in every aspect.
 [See why in an article by me](https://blog.codecentric.de/en/2020/10/cypress-ui-end2end-testing/)
+2. [OWASP ZAP](https://www.zaproxy.org/) is web app security scanner.
+It gathers traffic using a proxy, further explore, passive and active scan web applications for potential vulnerabilities.
+3. [OWASP Juice Shop](https://owasp.org/www-project-juice-shop/) is an intentionally insecure web application for training and education purposes.

-## The Why and How
+## Why and How?
-### Combining two great tools for a higher goal
+### Combining two great tools for a greater goal

 These tools can be combined in an interesting way. **Cypress** can proxy all of its traffic generated during test execution through **OWASP ZAP**.
 ZAP will roughly learn which sites the web app under test has.
 It gathers security alerts found in the traffic.
 Afterwards ZAP can run active scans against the application in addition.
 These try some active attacks against the site, such as SQL injections or Cross-Site-Scripting attempts.
 OWASP ZAP afterwards provides reports including all found vulnerabilities.